blaulichtSMS/docs/import_api_v1.md

 >
 >It is recommendend to first try the import with a dummy account in order to prevent loss of data.
 Please contact us for a dummy account.

->Authentication is done by customer ID, user name, and password.
+Authentication is done by customer ID, user name, and password.

 ### Import of recipients - JSON
 _**/api/portal/v1/import/participants/json**_

-Mittels HTTP POST Request mit dem Header: `Content-Type: application/json` auf die oben angebene URL können die Alarmteilnehmer eines Kunden importiert werden.
+To import recipients for a customer ID, send an HTTP POST request with header: `Content-Type: application/json` to the above URL.

-- customerId: string - Pflichtfeld - Kundennummer
+- customerId: string - mandatory - customer ID
-- username: string - Pflichtfeld - Benutzername
+- username: string - mandatory - user name
-- password: string - Pflichtfeld - Passwort
+- password: string - mandatory - password
-- participants: Liste von Objekten vom Typ PartcipipantData - Alarmteilnehmer
+- participants: list of PartcipipantData objects

 #### ParticipantData

-- msisdn: string - Pflichtfeld - Telefonnummer im Format +4366412345678
+- msisdn: string - mandatory - telephone number in format +(countrycode)(number), e.g. +445553939
-- givenname: string - Pflichtfeld - Vorname
+- givenname: string - mandatory - given name
-- surname: string - Pflichtfeld - Nachname
+- surname: string - mandatory - surname
-- email: string - Optional - E-Mail Adresse
+- email: string - optional - e-mail address
-- groups: Liste von strings - Pflichtfeld - Alarmgruppen
+- groups: list of strings (alarm groups) - mandatory

-Sollten keine Alarmgruppen im Quellsystem verwaltet werden, empfehlen wir für alle Teilnehmer immer die Gruppe G1 anzugeben, da es sich dabei in der Regel um die allgemeine Alarmgruppe handelt.
+If the external system does not distinguish between groups, it is recommended to import all praticipants to groups G1.

-#### Ein Beispiel
+#### An example

     {
         "customerId" : "100027",